aimms/how-to/C_Mathematical_Modeling/138-ROGO.rst

-﻿Using Constraint Programming to Solve ROGO Puzzle
+﻿Use Constraint Programming to Solve ROGO Puzzle
 =================================================

 .. meta::